stoerr/webwatch/doc/searchjobs.md

   `OPENAI_API_KEY` from `$HOME/.openai-api-key.txt` when not present.
 The program itself expects the environment to be configured (the code can assume an API key is available; let it fail otherwise).

-searchjobs.json schema
+searchjobs.yaml schema

-The configuration is a JSON array of job objects.
+The configuration is a YAML list of job objects.
 Minimal fields are `title` and `prompt`.
 Additional optional fields are supported for convenience.

 Schema (informal):